Bondi Beach: Beach features

 There is an underwater shark net; however, it does not stretch the entire beach, it is made up of overlapping sections.
 Many other beaches along the same stretch of the coast have similar shark nets.
-Pods of whales and dolphins have been sighted in the bay during the months of migration (March–May, September–November).
-Fairy penguins, while uncommon, are sometimes also seen swimming close to shore or amongst surfers in southern line-up.
+Pods of whales and dolphins have been sighted in the bay during the months of migration (March-May, September–November).
+Fairy penguins, while uncommon, are sometimes also seen swimming close to shore or amongst surfers in southern line-ups.

 In 2007, the Guinness World Record for the largest swimsuit photo shoot was set at Bondi Beach, with 1,010 women wearing bikinis taking part.

-In 2011, Waverley Council implemented Wi-Fi to Bondi Beach users.
+In 2011, Waverley Council implemented Wi-Fi for Bondi Beach users.
 Service is free with limits on access periods and downloads per use.
 The cost of setup was estimated to be between $34,000 and $50,000 with annual costs of $25,000.
-Local business as well as The Bondi Chamber of Commerce supported the notion as locals and visitors are able to connect with local business, events and other community and council events.
-In 2012 Mayor of Waverley Sally Betts said that for the 2 million visitors annually, Wi-Fi offers access to local events and business information.
+Local businesses as well as The Bondi Chamber of Commerce supported the notion that locals and visitors can connect with local businesses, events, and other community and council events.
+In 2012 the Mayor of Waverley Sally Betts said that for the 2 million visitors annually, Wi-Fi offers access to local events and business information.